G-Lafon/BeeVR/Doc/readme.md

 ![Load Wall and Floor](/Doc/img/load_wall_floor.png)

-Using a transparent texture works well to set a simple environment
+Leaving the wall and floor transparent works well to set a simple environment
 -	You can then click **Inspect List** to check if everything was loaded properly and how the environment looks

+NB: If you wish to keep the wall and floor transparent you can skip this step.
+By default wall and floor are not displayed.

 ![Inspect List](/Doc/img/inspect_list.png)